WHO opens sleek new site as iconic building cleansed of asbestos

 "The appropriate precautionary measures will be taken to contain and remove any asbestos (or other harmful material) in accordance with local building codes and health and safety legislation."

-WHO staff have moved into the new building, whose design by the firm Berrel-Berrel-Kraeutler is called "Yin Yang" in homage to the original.
-Costs are estimated at 250 million Swiss francs ($272 million), about half financed in an interest-free loan from host Switzerland.
+WHO staff have moved into the new building, whose design by Berrel-Berrel-Kraeutler is called "Yin Yang" in homage to the original.
+Overall costs for the renovation and construction are estimated at 250 million Swiss francs ($272 million), about half financed in an interest-free loan from host Switzerland.

-The WHO inaugurated the new building at an assembly of health ministers last month, who endorsed a proposal for a new international agreement to prevent future pandemics, although few attended in person due to COVID restrictions.
+The WHO inaugurated the new building at an assembly of health ministers last month, who endorsed a proposed new international agreement to prevent future pandemics.

 "The building renovation aims to increase site efficiency and decrease operational budget, by investing in a long-term modern, high standard and energy-efficient building," it says.